Avedis Zildjian Company: 20th century

 Following Kerope’s death, the business returned to Avedis’s side of the family.
 The eldest, Haroutune II, had become a lawyer and held a high position in the Ottoman government, thus he was not interested, and being a bachelor, he passed it to Aram.
 He was involved in the Armenian nationalist movement and resistance to the atrocities of the ruling Sultan, Abdul Hamid II.
 This was a time of political upheaval when the Ottoman Empire was in decline.
-Abdul Hamid II, also known as the ‘Bloody Sultan’ for his massacres of up to 300,000 Armenians in the mid-1890s, had reasserted Pan-Islamism.
-Before Sultan Abdul Hamid II was finally deposed, there were several attempts to assassinate him.
-After being implicated in a 1905 failed plot to assassinate the Sultan, Aram fled to Bucharest, where he set up a small foundry.

 During Aram's exile, Kerope II's daughter Victoria oversaw the Constantinople factory.
 There are conflicting accounts, but it is thought that Aram returned there in 1926.

-Haroutune II's son Avedis III had left Turkey for the United States in 1909, and settled in Boston, where he established a family and a confectionary business.
+Haroutune II's son Avedis III had left Armenia for the United States in 1909, and settled in Boston, where he established a family and a confectionary business.
 In 1927, he received a letter from his uncle Aram, informing him that he was to become heir to the family business, and Aram came to the US.
 In 1928, Avedis III, his brother Puzant, and his uncle Aram Zildjian began manufacturing cymbals in Quincy, Massachusetts, and the Avedis Zildjian Co. was formed the following year in 1929.

 Avedis III sought out jazz drummers like Gene Krupa to understand their needs.
 The new cymbals he developed were widely adopted by swing and later bebop musicians, laying the foundations of the modern drum kit and playing technique.

 Sales of Zildjian cymbals dramatically increased after Ringo Starr used the product in The Beatles' appearance on The Ed Sullivan Show in 1964.
 This created an enormous backorder situation.
 In 1968, in order to address this backlog, a second plant, the Azco factory, was opened in Meductic, New Brunswick, Canada.

 In 1975, Zildjian began making K. Zildjian cymbals at the Azco plant.
 These were made until 1979.
 Within four years (1980), all K Cymbals were being made in the Norwell US plant, because the Ks demanded far more oversight.
 Armand worked with friends, the drummers Elvin Jones and Tony Williams to relaunch the K Series.

 In early 1977, Armand Zildjian was appointed President of the Avedis Zildjian Company by his father.
 Soon after, Robert Zildjian split from the company amidst conflict with his brother, Armand.
 In 1981, Robert started making Sabian cymbals in the Canadian Azco factory.